• Search by category

 June 7, 2016

-Unfortunately, health does not generally improve with age.
-Life expectancy is generally increasing around the world, which is good.
-But, it would be better if “healthy life expectancy” (the years we spend in good health as we get older) increased too.
-Carol Jagger, AXA Professor of Epidemiology of Ageing at Newcastle University in the UK is studying the factors that could help us live both longer and healthier [1].
-She is a leading authority on the subject of ageing, with a particular focus on extending the years people can live in good health, a concept known as healthy life expectancy.
-Her work highlights both the potential and the challenges of ensuring that increased longevity is accompanied by a better quality of life, rather than just more years lived with illness or disability.
-Jagger’s research is based on analysing data from the Cognitive Function and Ageing Studies (CFAS) project, which followed people aged 65 years or above in three centres in England (Cambridgeshire, Newcastle and Nottingham) between 1991 and 2011 [2].
+She is a leading authority on ageing, with a particular focus on extending the years people can live in good health, a concept central to public health planning in ageing societies.
+Her work highlights both the potential and the challenges of ensuring that increased longevity is accompanied by better quality of life, rather than simply more years lived with illness or disability [4].
+Jagger’s research draws extensively on data from the Cognitive Function and Ageing Studies (CFAS) project, which followed people aged 65 years or above in three centres across England, Cambridgeshire, Newcastle, and Nottingham, between 1991 and 2011 [3].

 Key Concept: Increasing Longevity and Healthy Life Expectancy